/ Papers / Quantifying the impact of the food we eat on species extinctions

 Authors.
 Thomas Ball, Michael Dales, Alison Eyres, Jonathan Green, Anil Madhavapeddy, David Williams and Andrew Balmford

 See Also.
-This publication was part of my Mapping LIFE on Earth project.
+This publication was part of the Mapping LIFE on Earth project.

 News Updates